mx1001/hardops_manual/docs/dice.md

 ![dice](img/dice/d9.png)

 [Dice is our attempt at creating a loopcut](https://masterxeon1001.com/2020/01/19/hard-ops-00984-1-neodymium-release/) for ngon meshes.
 It is intended to force matrix geo onto the form of the primary selection similar to loopcut.
+This can make boolean geometry more capable of deformation and shaping.

+> Dice is fully destructive and only works applied mods and meshes showing in edit mode.

 Dice utilizes both knife project or boolean intersect which means dice is limited to real geometry with modifiers applied.
+This also means hot-lining can be a potential hazard so edges must be placed carefully.

 ![dice](img/dice/d1.gif)